awards

 reviews

-Jaya Padmanabhan is an Emmy-award winning editor, veteran journalist, opinion columnist/essayist, and author of a short story collection.
+Jaya Padmanabhan is an Emmy-award winning editor, veteran journalist, essayist, columnist, and author of a short story collection.

 She is executive director of American Community Media, a network of community news outlets, founded by the legendary journalist Sandy Close.
 American Community Media conducts weekly briefings with experts speaking on issues of the day, produces original stories, syndicates content and partners on initiatives to financially sustain the community media sector.